-3.1 The application procedure can be found on the College website at www.union.ac.uk/courses.
-Applicants do not apply through UCAS but will apply directly to the College.
+3.1 The application procedure for each programme can be found on the College website at www.union.ac.uk/courses.

 3.2 The academic criteria for admissions are clearly explained.
 English language requirements are outlined and the various ways in which competency may be demonstrated are stated.
+Applicants are asked to provide a curriculum vitae, a sample of academic work (guidance notes are provided), a letter of intent, two signed letters of reference, and various transcripts and necessary documents.
+A secure online portal is provided for the collation and uploading of this information.

-3.3 At various stages in the process potential applicants are given the opportunity to contact the College to discuss the programme or entry requirements.
+3.3 At various stages in the process potential applicants are given the opportunity to contact the College to discuss the programmes or entry requirements.
 Students may request written clarification of their questions.
 In addition, telephone and videoconferencing conversations are available.

 3.4 The closing date for applications is clearly stated.
-Students are informed promptly of decisions by the Admissions Panel.
+Students are informed promptly of the decision by the Admissions Panel.